cloudnative-pg/cloudnative-pg/docs/src/operator_conf.md

   by the operator and that are set in the cluster resource
 - defining a different default image for PostgreSQL or an additional pull secret

-By the default, the operator is installed in the `postgresql-operator-system` namespace as a Kubernetes `Deployment` called `postgresql-operator-controller-manager`.
+By default, the operator is installed in the `postgresql-operator-system` namespace as a Kubernetes `Deployment` called `postgresql-operator-controller-manager`.

 !!!
 Note